 However, golfer's elbow often is not caused by inflammation.
 Rather, it is a problem within the cells of the tendon.
 Doctors call this condition tendonosis.
 In tendonosis, wear and tear is thought to lead to tissue degeneration.
 A degenerated tendon usually has an abnormal arrangement of collagen fibers.

 Instead of inflammatory cells, the body produces a type of cells called fibroblasts.
 When this happens, the collagen loses its strength.
 It becomes fragile and can break or be easily injured.
 Each time the collagen breaks down, the body responds by forming scar tissue in the tendon.
 Eventually, the tendon becomes thickened from extra scar tissue.

 No one really knows exactly what causes tendonosis.
 Some doctors think that the forearm tendon develops small tears with too much activity.
 The tears try to heal, but constant strain and overuse keep re-injuring the tendon.
 After a while, the tendons stop trying to heal.
 The scar tissue never has a chance to fully heal, leaving the injured areas weakened and painful.

-When you visit Therafit Physical Therapy, our therapist will first take a detailed medical history.
+When you first visit Therafit Physical Therapy, our Physical Therapist will take a detailed medical history.
 You will need to answer questions about your pain, how your pain affects you, your regular activities, and past injuries to your elbow.

-Related Document: Therafit Physical Therapy's Guide to Radial Tunnel Syndrome
+Related Document: Therafit Physical Therapy's Guide to Cubital Tunnel Syndrome

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the Physical Therapists at Therafit Physical Therapy have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.